symbol/symbol-docs/source/concepts/node.rst

 The four-layered architecture allows developers to update any of these tiers without disrupting the others, which improves security.

 *************
-P2P Component
+P2P component
 *************

 **Repository:** |catapult-server|

-The P2P nodes form the backbone of the blockchain, making the network robust since it cannot be shut down by eliminating a single entity.
+The peer nodes form the backbone of the blockchain, making the network robust since it cannot be shut down by eliminating a single entity.
 The role of the node is to :ref:`verify transactions <transaction-validation>` and :doc:`blocks<block>`, run the consensus algorithm, create new blocks, and propagate the changes through the network.

 The API push new transactions to the P2P network, where they are :doc:`included in a block <harvesting>` or discarded.
 After the block is processed: